-We consent to the use of our report dated November 20, 2008 for the PennantPark Investment Corporation and to the references to our firm under the headings "Selected Financial Data", "Senior Securities", and "Independent Registered Public Accounting Firm" in Post-Effective Amendment No. 1 to the Registration Statement on Form N-2
+We consent to the use of our reports dated November 20, 2008 for the PennantPark Investment Corporation included herein and to the references to our firm under the headings "Selected Financial Data", "Senior Securities", and "Independent Registered Public Accounting Firm" in Post-Effective Amendment No. 2 to the Registration Statement on Form N-2.

-KPMG LIP
+KPMG LLP

-New York, New York September 1, 2009
+New York, New York September 21, 2009